utmstack/UTMStack/README.md

 | :exclamation:  Minimum Resources Requeriments
 |-----------------------------------------|

-- For test environments: 6 Cores, 8 GB of RAM ##(Minimum)
+- For non-prod environments: 6 Cores, 8 GB of RAM, 20GB Disk Space ##(Minimum requered)
-- For 100 GB of live logs: 8 Cores, 16 GB RAM, 280GB Disk Space
+- For 100 GB of live logs: 8 Cores, 12 GB RAM, 280GB Disk Space
 - For 1000 GB of live logs: 16 Cores, 64 GB RAM, 2080GB Disk Space
 - For 10000 GB of data and 1000GB of live logs: 16 Cores, 64 GB RAM, 10080 Disk Space
 - For 10000GB of live logs: A cluster of 10 servers with 16 Cores, 64 GB RAM, 2080GB Disk Space